barnap/group-recommenders-offline-evaluation/README.md

 Note that results of each individual step of the evaluation pipeline are stored in the Pickles file, so they can be executed just once unless different parameters are selected.

+- for ML1M dataset, several pre-computed evaluation runs are stored in preprocessed_dataset/evaluation_runs.zip If unziped in the same folder, one can continue directly to the results visualization cells in grs_evaluation_final_ml1m.ipynb and explore these pre-computed results.